wang-engineer/wang-engineer.github.io/blogger/posts/2025-06-07-my-first-blog.md

 ---
 layout: default
-title: "2025-06-07: understanding deployment manifest in Kubernetes"
+title: "2025-06-07: understanding deployment manifest in Kubernetes with an example"
 tags: [kubernetes, deployment]
 permalink: /blogger/posts/2025-06-07-my-first-blog/
 ---

-# Understanding `deployment.yaml` in Kubernetes
+# Understanding `deployment.yaml` in Kubernetes with an example
 > 💬 *“If you can’t explain it simply, you don’t understand it well enough.”*
 > — Albert Einstein